adil1o1/extractCleanHTMLFromURL/readme.md

 # 🧹 Extract Clean HTML From URL For Elementor

-This Python script helps you extract and clean the main content from a WordPress page or blog post.
-It's specifically designed to remove bloated HTML, inline styles, and unnecessary tags — making the content Elementor-ready.
+This Python script helps you extract and clean HTML content from any webpage — especially WordPress sites built with **Elementor**.
+It removes all bloated wrappers, headers, footers, inline styles, and unnecessary tags, giving you clean, paste-ready HTML for Elementor widgets.

 ---

 ## ✨ What It Does

-- ✅ Fetches a live WordPress page (using its URL)
+- ✅ Fetches a live page using its URL
-- ✅ Finds the main content area (`.entry-content`, `<article>`, or `<main>`)
+- ✅ Strips out `<header>` and `<footer>` content entirely
+- ✅ Extracts only what’s inside `<body>`
-- ✅ Cleans the HTML to keep only essential text-based tags
+- ✅ Removes all tags except the essential text-based ones
-- ✅ Keeps only the `href` attribute for links
+- ✅ Keeps only the `href` attribute on `<a>` tags
+- ✅ Saves the cleaned output as `lightweight.html`
-- ✅ Outputs a lightweight, readable HTML file
+- ✅ Copies the HTML directly to your clipboard

 ---